 BiodiversityView FAQs

-BNG is now becoming mandatory under Schedule 7A of the Town and Country Planning Act 1990 (as inserted by Schedule 14 of the Environment Act 2021).
+In England, BNG was made mandatory on 12 February 2024 under Schedule 7A of the Town and Country Planning Act 1990 (as inserted by Schedule 14 of the Environment Act 2021).
+Ensuring a 10% BNG, guarantees that new or better quality natural habitat will be created.
+In turn this provides space for nature, creating a network of higher value habitat across the country.

-You can consult a team of an ecologist (“qualified professional”) you who can provide a baseline assessment of your development site and afterwards calculate the BNG.
+A qualified ecologist should be consulted who will provide a baseline assessment of your development site and afterwards calculate the BNG.

-In addition to that you can also use ariel surveys The ecologist can be supported by supplementary additional information (such as remote sensing data) to further understand our your site’s biodiversity.
+In addition, aerial surveys may also be used.
+The ecologist can be supported by supplementary additional information (such as remote sensing data) to further understand a site’s biodiversity.
+This information can also be used to inform site planning schemes.

 At Map Impact we can provide you with initial screening and ongoing monitoring based on satellite data, to support BNG compliance.